ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 Additional Data

-In addition to the “formal” fields, the Edit Geography form provides for any number of UTF-encoded additional identifiers.
-These should not be considered “formal”
+In addition to the "formal" fields, the Edit Geography form provides for any number of UTF-encoded additional identifiers.
+These should not be considered "formal"

 terms, but as search aids.
-The “any geography” specimen search field will consider these data, and they will be displayed on Specimen Detail.
+The "any geography" specimen search field will consider these data, and they will be displayed on Specimen Detail.

 Usage Example: